1,000+ Opportunities

 We're available on the following channels. ensures HTML content is downloaded and parsed first.
 This also means the site can begin to display prior to loading all JS, which helps display performance.

-Based on current listing details, eligibility includes: Local groups, municipalities, and nonprofit organizations in Maryland.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local groups, municipalities, and nonprofit organizations in Maryland.
+Confirm the full requirements in the official notice before applying.

 Clean Up & Green Up Maryland Grant is sponsored by Maryland Environmental Trust, in partnership with Maryland Department of Transportation, Maryland Department of Housing and Community Development and the Forever Maryland Foundation.
 This grant assists community groups and nonprofit organizations statewide with neighborhood beautification activities, including litter removal, greening activities, community education, and citizen stewardship.
 While not exclusively for brownfields, assessment of brownfields often precedes or is part of broader cleanup and greening initiatives.